dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 Could read key, but not the data size - what?!

-explain reading the elf notes, put a table for the systemtap page with the type descriptions.
+Explain reading the elf notes, put a table for the systemtap page with the type descriptions.

 ```{.gnuassembler include=src/elfnotes.txt startLine=104 endLine=108}